 Body temperature is a balance of internal heat production and heat transfers between the body and the environment.

-Cortisol is secreted in response to stressful situations, so it would be logical that cortisol might be released when you’re exposed to a cold environment.
-It is well known that cortisol stimulates gluconeogenesis (the formation of glucose) along with increasing vascular tone and suppressing the immune system.
-A number of studies have suggested that short-term (an hour or two) exposure to cold environments cause an increase in serum cortisol levels.(5) Other studies have suggested that cortisol production rate is lower in the winter months, but plasma cortisol and tissue sensitivity to glucocorticoids are higher in winter.(4) Studies on prolonged exposure to cold and darkness also indicate elevated levels of cortisol, at least in about half of participants studied.(5)
+Cortisol stimulates gluconeogenesis (the formation of glucose in the liver) along with increasing vascular tone and suppressing the immune system.
+A number of studies have suggested that short-term (an hour or two) exposure to cold environments caused increased serum cortisol levels.(5) Other studies have suggested that cortisol production is lower in the winter months, but plasma cortisol and tissue sensitivity are higher in winter.(4) Studies on prolonged exposure to cold and darkness showed elevated cortisol, at least in about half of participants studied.(5)

-According to one study conducted in 1981, exposure to cold environments caused a rapid increase in secretion of glucagon.(5) (6)
+Glucagon: According to one study exposure to cold environments caused a rapid increase in secretion of glucagon, potentially related to increased norepinephrine and cortisol levels.(5) (6)

-Research suggests that long term exposure to cold air may increase consumption of the thyroid hormones T3 and T4, resulting in lower levels of T3 and T4, which may be related to some of the mood disturbances associated with living in cold climates.(5)
+T3/T4: Long term exposure to cold air may increase consumption of the thyroid hormones T3 and T4, resulting in lower levels of T3 and T4.(5)

 How this might affect BG in Cold environments

 It is currently thought that the increased HbA1c during the winter months in colder environments is primarily related to increases in plasma cortisol levels along with greater glucocorticoid responsiveness, which together results in lower insulin sensitivity.(3) (4) As many type 1s will tell you, stress is not the best for blood sugars, so understanding the hormone changes that come in the winter months may help give type 1 diabetics better treatment options.